dergigi/dergigi.github.io/collections/bitcoin/_posts/2020-04-27-dear-family-dear-friends.md

 ---
 layout: post
-title: "Dear Family, Dear Friends,"
+title: "Dear Family, Dear Friends"
 subtitle: A letter to all of you who still have no bitcoin.
 date: 2020-04-27
 blocktime: 627883